digbmc/dssf-blog/README.md

 You can compare our code and find out more about Minima [here](https://github.com/jekyll/minima).

 ## How-to install and run
 The best way to run this project is to click on the website link [here](https://cboucher01.github.io/dssf-blog/).

 If you would like to make changes or add edits to the code, you can do that by forking this repository and adding it to your personal repositories on GitHub.
-From there, you can make changes directly on GitHub or download onto your computer and open with the VS Code application or your preferred coding app.
+From there, you can make changes directly on GitHub or download onto your computer and open with the VS Code application or your preferred text editor.

 ## How to make a site like this one
 - Adding collections (like fellows)